Markham-Square-Ventures/marketing-site-2/source/_pages/design-leverage.md

       "Due to the time-intensive, bespoke nature of the work, we do not offer refunds.
 If you're on the fence, we recommend trying a monthly plan to see if we're a fit for your needs.", ],
   ]
-cta_header: Join Design Leverage and elevate your digital product's experience
+cta_header: Leverage a design subscription to elevate your digital product
 ---